Digapahandi: Economy

 Most families of this town depend on their business.
 Some people are cultivators/farmer & teachers.
 There are no big industries in this area, 20-30 Granite industries are there.
 This is a junction (Punjikayaan) for the state highways (29 & 17) SH17 and NH326 runs on same road.

 Education

 The town has two government high schools namely Bada Khemundi High School for boys and Govt.
 Girls High School.
 The two colleges here are Khemundi college and Biju Patnaik Women's College.
 Besides, there is a Central Government School which is Kendriya Vidyalaya at Digapahandi(Since 2010).
 There are about 20 numbers of primary / M.E schools.
 There are 3 Sishu Mandirs, from which one of the Sishu Mandir is under Sikshya Bikash Samiti that consist of classes from 1st to 10th class.
 Bina Pani nursery school is the oldest (1986) English/Odia primary school consist lkg to STD 5th.

 Advance Computer Training Institute [ACTI] is a leading computer training institute accredited by NIELIT, Govt. of India for 'O' Level, 'A' Level, NSQF courses & Digital Literacy courses.
-It is also an Authorised Learning Center of OKCL for OS-CIT & OCOC cources.
+It is also an Authorised Learning Center of OKCL for OS-CIT & OCOC courses.